Staff Spotlight: Lindsey Lee, Campaign Marketing & Media Manager

 How long have you worked for Texas CASA, and how did you get involved with the CASA mission?

-Tell us about your work in the Strategic Network Support team and your role as Learning and Education Specialist.
+Tell us about your work in the Strategic Network Support team and your role as Campaign Marketing & Media Manager.

 How does your personal experience impact your work at Texas CASA?